rohith67751/iris-flower-classification/README.md

-# iris-flower-classification
-Simple ML project using KNN on Iris dataset
 # Iris Flower Classification

-A beginner-level machine learning project that classifies iris flowers into Setosa, Versicolor, or Virginica using petal and sepal features.
+A machine learning project that classifies iris flowers into Setosa, Versicolor, or Virginica using petal and sepal features.

 ## 📌 Technologies
 - Python